rzanoli/synaptic/README.md

 ### Installation

-Save the SYNAPTIC jar file that you have just downaloded downloaded into your working directory.
+Save the SYNAPTIC jar file that you have just downaloded into your working directory.

 ### Training